 - Use the Petal app to build good financial habits by monitoring your spending, due dates and interest charges.

-- Take advantage of the Petal Visa card’s free credit score tracking by regularly monitoring your credit.
+- Take advantage of the card’s free credit score tracking by regularly monitoring your credit.

-If you’re a responsible spender with a limited credit history, there’s not much downside to the Petal Visa card.
-Given that most credit building cards offer little to no rewards, require deposits and fees or have low credit limits, the Petal Visa card is an attractive option.
+If you’re a responsible spender with a limited credit history, there’s not much downside to the Petal 2.
+Given that most credit building cards offer little to no rewards, require deposits and fees or have low credit limits, the Petal 2 is an attractive option.
 As long as you commit to paying your balance in full by the due date each month, this card could be a great first step on the path to building your credit.